carpentries-incubator/docker-introduction/_episodes/e01-github-actions.md

 - "You can call any Docker image from a Github action"
 ---

-> This lesson can be taught as a replacement of the chapter "Containers on the Cloud".
+> This lesson can be taught as a replacement of the episode "Containers on the Cloud".
 Participants
 > should have a little experience working with `git` and/or Github.
 {: .callout}